Relative Entailment Among Probabilistic Implications: Closing remarks

 It is tempting to think that the search over subsets of $[k]$ can be avoided when we start with a proper entailment.
 And indeed, this is correct.
 However, we do not know if this gives a characterization of proper entailment.
-In other words, we do not know if conditions \emph{(a)}, \emph{(b)} and \emph{(c)}, by themselves, guarantee proper entailment.
-The proof of the direction~\emph{3.} to~\emph{1.} in Theorem~\ref{th:mainHGnew} does not seem to give this, and we suspect that it does not.
+In other words, we do not know if conditions {(a)}, {(b)} and {(c)}, by themselves, guarantee proper entailment.
+The proof of the direction~{(3)} to~{(1)} in Theorem~\ref{th:mainHGnew} does not seem to give this, and we suspect that they do not.
 If they did, we would get an algorithm to check for proper entailment that is polynomial in both $n$ and $k$.

 From a wider and less theoretical prespective, it would be very interesting to find real-life situations in problems of data analysis, say, in which partial implications abound, but many are redundant.
 In such situations, our characterization and algorithmic results could perhaps be useful for detecting and removing such redundancies, thus producing outputs of better quality for the final user.
 This was one of the original motivations for the work in \cite{Balcazar}, and our continuation here.
+Also, again along the same lines, it has been argued that confidence, while the most natural measure for the strength of a partial implication, may not be the most useful one in practice, and a number of alternatives have been put forward (see~\cite{GH}).
+Redundancy studies, like the one developed here for confidence, are definitely worthwhile for the most commonly employed among these.